 Even after you have made it this far, Florida law has limitations for you.
 In 2013, Governor Rick Scott signed a bill that limited the kind of expert witnesses that you could call to testify at your case.

-An expert witnesses must be a healthcare provider or professional who has the same specialty and training as the provider or professional who caused your injury.
+Expert witnesses must be a healthcare provider or professional who has the same specialty and training as the provider or professional who caused your injury.
 Previously, you just had to find a specialist who had training in a similar field.

 For example, if you were injured by a neurosurgeon, you must find another neurosurgeon to be an expert witness in your case.
 Previously, other types of surgeons or neurologists would have been acceptable.